joshdales/tundra-css/README.md

 - The size and typography tokens go from small -> large.
 - Element classes go from small -> large, eg. a button or inputs gets larger as you increase the size.
 - Text classes go from small -> large.
+- There are prefixes to classes to indicate what they are for.
+Text classes are prefixed with `text-`, while classes that style some html to look like an element are prefixed with `element-`.

 I've generally opted to name things by their full title (so classes are things like `button` as opposed to `btn` or some other abbreviation) because I wanted it to be easy to remember and obvious about what they do.
 Same goes for custom properties, if they are for a particular property I've named it to follow that property.